ArthurJrn/Web-Scraping/README.md

 # Web-Scraping

-This folder contains several Jupyter Notebook explaining how to scrap various website.
+This folder contains several Jupyter Notebook explaining how to scrap various websites.

 # Fashion web-scraping